pfsense/docs/source/services/wake-on-lan.rst

 To send a WoL magic packet, pick the **Interface**, enter a **MAC address**, and click **Send**.

 A list of WoL clients may also be managed for later use.
-All clients in the WoL list may be awoken at once by clicking |w| above the list.
+All clients in the WoL list may be awoken at once by clicking |fa-power-off| above the list.

 .. seealso:: Wikipedia article on
    `WoL <http://en.wikipedia.org/wiki/Wake_on_lan>`_.